Tshekedi Khama: Regency

 Tshekedi was installed regent on 9 January 1926, and promptly dissolved the regency council.
 In order to consolidate his position, he banished the influential Ratshosa family and destroyed their property.
 The Ratshosa sued Tshekedi, who ultimately prevailed in the Judicial Committee of the Privy Council.
 The incident prompted Sir Charles Rey, the British Resident Commissioner, to try to curb the chief's powers, as a result of which the two men frequently clashed.
 In 1933, Tshekedi had Phineas McIntosh, a white man, flogged in public.
 Rey used the opportunity to suspend Tshekedi as regent, and had Royal Marines sent from Cape Town.
 An inquiry led by Admiral Edward Evans, the acting high commissioner, led to Tshekedi being deposed from his office, but he was quickly reinstated.

 As regent, Tshekedi opposed both the diminution of chiefly authority and attempts by South Africa to annex the protectorate.
 During World War II he strongly supported the British and encouraged enlistment in the British forces.

+After the Second World War, he lobbied internationally against Jan Smut's proposals for South Africa to annex South-West Africa.
+His efforts helped garner support internationally against annexation and contributed to Smut's motion to do so not receiving UN approval, despite British efforts to silence him.
+Mark Mazower notes this as being both the first time in modern history that one 'African political leader lobbied internationally on behalf of another dependency' and that he was perhaps the only African figure to defeat Smuts.